 Children in Mexico need sustainable access to healthy food.

-In countries where poverty rates are high, such as Mexico, many children and their families suffer from a range of health problems like malaria and tuberculosis.
+In countries where poverty rates are high, such as Mexico, many children and their families suffer from a range of health issues like malaria and tuberculosis.
 Another emerging concern is obesity.
-Recently, Mexico narrowly edged out the United States as the world's most obese country per capita, a statistic that carries serious health consequences for many Mexicans.
+Recently, Mexico narrowly edged out the United States as the world's most obese country per capita, a statistic that carries serious health problems for many Mexicans.

 A Growing Problem